 - What are the benefits vs. risks?

 - What are the limitations of Phlebectomy of Varicose Veins?

 What is Phlebectomy of Varicose Veins?

-Phlebectomy is a minimally invasive procedure used to remove varicose veins on the surface of the leg.
-This is usually done in a physician’s office using local anesthesia.
+Phlebectomy is a minimally invasive procedure used to remove varicose veins that lie just beneath the surface of the leg.
+This is usually done in a physician's office using local anesthesia.

 How should I prepare?